graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Default Root Operation Type Names**

-While any type can be the root operation type for a GraphQL operation, the type system definition language can omit the schema definition when each of the {`query`}, {`mutation`}, and {`subscription`} root types are named {"Query"}, {"Mutation"}, and {"Subscription"} respectively (if present), and these names are only used for root types.
+:: While any type can be the root operation type for a GraphQL operation, the _default root operation type name_ for the {`query`}, {`mutation`}, and {`subscription`} root types are {"Query"}, {"Mutation"}, and {"Subscription"}
+respectively.

+The type system definition language can omit the schema definition when each root type present uses its respective _default root operation type name_ and no other type uses a default root operation type name.

-Likewise, when representing a GraphQL schema using the type system definition language, a schema definition should be omitted if it only uses these default root operation type names as the names of the respective root types.
+Likewise, when representing a GraphQL schema using the type system definition language, a schema definition should be omitted if each root type present uses its respective _default root operation type name_ and no other type uses a default root operation type name.

 This example describes a valid complete GraphQL schema, despite not explicitly including a {`schema`} definition.
 The {"Query"} type is presumed to be the